Background

 PRE-INVESTIGATION GRANT

 A pre-investigation grant is intended to meet the immediate needs of a Cash Assistance applicant household facing an emergency.
 Immediate needs are defined as those needs resulting from an emergency situation that must be met the same day to ensure the health and safety of individuals.
-Screening and eligibility for a pre-investigation grant should occur at the time of the initial interview at the Job Center.
+Screening and eligibility for a pre-investigation grant should occur at the time of the initial interview at the BAC.
 For more information, see below, Applying for Cash Assistance.

 ADDITIONAL GRANTS